 Gillespie keeps in touch with parents and carers in a variety of ways.

-At the beginning of the year, class teachers invite parents for an informal gathering to introduce themselves and discuss the year ahead.
+At the beginning of the year, class teachers invite parents for a meet the teacher evening with their class teacher.
+This is an opportunity for them to introduce themselves and discuss the year ahead.
 They also send a letter home at the start of each term with information about what your child will be learning.

-Our Governing Body also issues a regular newsletter and posts it on the school website.
+Our Governing Body and PTA Friends of Gillespie communicate through our newsletter.
 Beyond these formal arrangements, the Head Teacher and staff are always available to discuss any concerns you may have.